Garcia to Outline 2011 Plans; 7 to Receive Bar Honors

 Tickets are $65 for Brandeis Society members and $75 for non-members.
 Special rates are available for public service attorneys ($30) and law students or young lawyers ($20).
 A $30 voluntary contribution is requested from members of the judiciary.
-Those wishing to attend can register online at brandeislawsociety.com
+Those wishing to attend can register online at brandeislawsociety.org

 or by mail by sending a check payable to Louis D. Brandeis Law Society to Tina Velez, Blank Rome LLP, One Logan Square, Philadelphia, Pa., 19103.